List of objects dropped on New Year's Eve: New York

-Times Square's ball drop (ball used from 2009–25 seen here) is one of the most prominent New Year's celebrations in the United States.
+Times Square's ball drop (ball used from 2025– seen here) is the most prominent New Year's celebration in the United States.

 Buffalo's ball drop at the Electric Tower has been promoted as the second-largest New Year's event in the United States, behind Times Square.

 New York holds many elaborate drops, particularly the ball drop at Times Square and at the Electric Tower in Buffalo.